joelberkeley/spidr/tutorials/Nuisances.md

 -->
 # Nuisances in the Tensor API

+_This tutorial can be executed as a source file._

 ## Efficiently reusing tensors, and working with `Graph`

 spidr explicitly caches tensors so they can be efficiently be reused.
 We achieved this with _observable sharing_.
 Here we discuss what our implementation means for spidr's tensor API.